Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-primitives-uri" %} use `System.Uri` to represent URIs.

+#### Enumerations

+{% include requirement/MUST id="dotnet-enums" %} use an `enum` for parameters, properties, and return types when values are known.

+{% include requirement/MAY id="dotnet-enums-exception" %} use a `readonly struct` in place of an `enum` that declares well-known fields but can contain unknown values returned from the service, or user-defined values passed to the service.

+See [enumeration-like structure documentation](implementation.md#dotnet-enums) for implementation details.

 ### Exceptions {#dotnet-errors}

+In .NET, throwing exceptions is how we communicate to library consumers that the services returned an error.

 {% include requirement/MUST id="dotnet-errors-response-failed" %} throw `RequestFailedException` or its subtype when a service method fails with non-success status code.